 “Encumbrance” means any mortgage, lien, pledge, encumbrance, security interest, claim, charge, defect in title, or other restriction of any nature whatsoever.

-“Energy Charge” means, for each EDP, the amount to be paid by Buyer to Seller for each MWh of Electricity Dispatched and delivered to Buyer at that EDP, determined as set forth on Exhibit A.
+“Energy Charge” means, for each EDP, the amount to be paid by Buyer to Seller for each MWh of Electricity Dispatched by and delivered to Buyer at that EDP, determined as set forth on Exhibit A.

 “Enron” means Enron Corp., an Oregon corporation and the indirect parent corporation of Buyer.